 Due to the advanced nature of the material covered in this class, we will focus on quality over quantity, with a strong focus on making sure you understand the concepts in depth before we move on.
-We may therefore not cover all the content below.

 Cases are listed in red italics font below.